11 Best CRT TVs For Retro Gaming In The Modern Day

 Sony KV-27FS120

-SOurce: Crutchfield.com
+Source: Crutchfield.com

 It might not seem like much of a big deal in today’s world, but the fact that the Sony KV-27FS120 could cope with 240p signals back in the day was groundbreaking.
+It’s 27″ screen is still great for playing all of the best N64 games, and with component, S-Video, and composite imputs, it’s a slick unit if you have the space.

 The main problem with this TV is that it’s a pretty hefty unit.
 It weighs 44kg, so you’d better make sure it’s on a sturdy desk or shelf!
+The KV-27FS120 delivers great sound too; no tinny tunes for us, thank you very much!

 9. JVC TM-1650SU